UCTRONICS/WIFI_Camera_Smart_Robot_Car/APP_Controller/README.md

 A:
 > 1. Make sure your Robot car has start successfully.When the blue led stop flash and keep on light.

-> 2.You should check to ensure you have connect to the 'UCTRONICS' hostpot.
+> 2. You should check to ensure you have connect to the 'UCTRONICS' hostpot.